Here’s what to do if you get covid-19 between vaccine doses

 Those who start experiencing symptoms less than 10 days before the shot should reschedule.

-Inci Yildirim, a pediatric infectious-disease physician and vaccinologist at the Yale School of Medicine, said with most viral vaccines, including the coronavirus vaccines, it is not advisable to vaccinate people who have a fever or are otherwise ill.
-The reason for that is because medical professionals need to be able to differentiate between symptoms that are caused by an infection and those that are simply a side effect of the vaccine, she said.
+Inci Yildirim, a pediatric-infectious-disease physician and vaccinologist at the Yale School of Medicine, said with most viral vaccines, including the coronavirus vaccines, it is not advisable to vaccinate people who have a fever or are otherwise ill.
+The reason is because medical professionals need to be able to differentiate between symptoms that are caused by an infection and those that are simply a side effect of the vaccine, she said.

-Also, Yildirim said, people who are planning to be vaccinated should be well because immune cells need to be healthy to have a robust reaction to vaccines.
+Also, Yildirim said, people who are planning to be vaccinated should be well, because immune cells need to be healthy to have a robust reaction to vaccine.

 That waiting period is also designed to protect others — such as in vaccination centers, for example — from exposure to the virus.

-Experts said the only instances in which people are advised to wait longer than 10 days to get their shot is when they have a unique medical issue that needs to be managed or when they have had covid-19 and been treated with convalescent plasma or lab-manufactured monoclonal antibodies.
+Experts said the only instances in which people are advised to wait longer than 10 days to get their shot is when they have a specific medical issue that needs to be managed or when they have had covid-19 and been treated with convalescent plasma or lab-manufactured monoclonal antibodies.

-Some people on immunosuppressive therapies, may need to delay a dose because the therapies can blunt the immune response to the vaccines, for instance.
+Some people on immunosuppressive therapies may need to delay a dose because the therapies can blunt the immune response to the vaccine, for instance.

-And those who have received convalescent plasma or monoclonal antibodies are told to wait at least three months before getting the shot because they will have antibodies against the coronavirus spike protein “and the vaccine coming in will be spike protein-induced protection,” Yildirim said.
+And those who have received convalescent plasma or monoclonal antibodies are told to wait at least three months before getting the shot because they will have antibodies against the coronavirus spike protein “and the vaccine coming in will be spike-protein-induced protection,” Yildirim said.

-Yildirim explained that for those who already have the antibody against the spike protein, “we don’t know as of today how it will impact vaccine effectiveness.”
+Yildirim said that for those who already have the antibody against the spike protein, “we don’t know as of today how it will impact vaccine effectiveness.”

 How can people guard against infection while building immunity?